How To Get Your Soil Ready For Gardening

 Good, organic soil should be rich in humus, which is the result of decaying materials.
 When compost, leaves, grass, and clippings decay, they turn into humus.
 While a pH testing meter can tell you how balanced your soil is, you can also determine its health just by checking how loose and fluffy.
 It is and if there are living organisms, like fungi and earthworms.

 Whether you want to know how to get the soil ready for planting flowers or vegetables, you must always begin with the soil.
 Garden soil in good shape will do most of the work your plants need.
 Now that you know how to get your soil ready for gardening, you can stop worrying about bad aeration, irrigation, and weed growth.
 You will also be needing less pesticides when you have good garden soil.
 Healthy soil leads to healthy plants and an overall healthy environment.
+Find out more about soil care.

 by: Andrew McGuire